PenjTester/enterprise-windows-infrastructure-lab/README.md

 # Enterprise IT Lab (VirtualBox)

 This repository contains a small virtual enterprise environment built in Oracle VirtualBox.
 The goal is to set up a realistic Windows domain with a domain controller, DNS, DHCP, Active Directory structure, and a Windows 10 client.
-Each milestone focuses on a common administrative task, with step-by-step documentation and screenshots stored in the `documentation/` folder.
+Each milestone focuses on a common administrative task, with step-by-step documentation and screenshots stored in the `documentation` folder.

 This project is meant to be practical: build the environment, configure the services, and verify that everything works.
 The documentation reflects what was done, why it was done, and how it behaves.